 fear of shame and stigmatisation

 culture of adult male predation of younger-age children, as seen in the teenage girls & pregnancy data ,

 lack of credibility and support given to children who report abuse

 There is therefore much to be fixed in the state response to sexual offences.
-We need to prioritize:
+We need to prioritise: